 We have reviewed the information presented in the Annual Governance Statement for consistency with our knowledge of the Council.
-The Council updated the Annual Governance Statement during the course of the audit to include reference to the self-referral to Regulator of Social Housing in respect of the condition of the Council's housing stock.
-Following this amendment, we have no matters to report as a result of this work.
+We have no matters to report as a result of this work.

 We have not yet performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission for 2021/22.
 However, we do not expect any issues in performing this work as the Council falls below the threshold set within the guidance from HM Treasury and the group audit instructions for 2021/22 on which our work is based.